-Netflix subscriber growth beats Wall Street estimate as market leader faces Disney
+Netflix subscriber forecast misses Wall Street estimate as market leader faces Disney

 As such, the company has invested heavily in non-English language content, and this quarter began releasing revenue and subscriber numbers by region for the first time.
 It added 1.75 million subscribers in Asia-Pacific, its fastest-growing region, while Latin America grew by 2.04 million subscribers in the quarter.

 As rivals have pulled their content off of Netflix, the company has poured money into original TV series and films.
-It had a $15 billion cash budget for content last year and $12.43 billion in debt as of Sept.
-30. “Friends” left Netflix in the United States this month and will run on HBO Max.
+It had a $15 billion cash budget for content last year and $14.76 billion in long-term debt as of Dec.
+31, 2019.
+“Friends” left Netflix in the United States this month and will run on HBO Max.
 “The Office” is leaving the service at the end of 2020 and will be available on Comcast-owned NBCUniversal’s forthcoming Peacock streaming platform next year.

+“The streaming service’s massive content and marketing budget can only be justified if the company is adding more subscribers at a robust rate.
+If that doesn’t materialize, then its stock price will reflect that reality,” wrote Haris Anwar, an analyst at investing.com.

 The addition of new streaming platforms - taking more out of a household’s monthly entertainment budget - has also made it harder for Netflix to raise prices, as it did in the United States last year.